 As noted earlier, correlations have not been used to summarize model properties given the inherent nonlinearities created by the price adjustment hazard.
-One way to highlight this is to compute correlations conditional on the business cycle, measured by the difference between output and its steady state value.
+Thus in our consideration of the various sources of fluctuations in $disp_R$, we have focused more on moments conditional on the state of aggregate activity, either contractions or expansions.

-Table 7 presents correlations of key variables with output conditional whether output is above (expansion) or below (contraction) its stationary level.
-This is shown for the various shocks, including the monetary feedback rules.
+One way to highlight the importance of this is to compute correlations conditional on the business cycle, measured by the difference between aggregate output and its steady state value.
+Table 7 presents correlations of key variables with output conditional on whether output is above (expansion) or below (contraction) its stationary level.
+This is shown for the various sources of fluctuations, including cases with the monetary feedback rules.
+The fact that these correlations are state independent reflects both the nonlinear decision rules and that the simulated distributions put non-negligible weight on these areas.